 Taking on a trekking adventure can reward you in more ways than you may anticipate.
 During your treks, you rely heavily on your clothing and equipment to keep you warm, dry and provide comfort where Mother Nature forgot to.
 One of the most important ways to maintain your comfort on the trail is to get the best hiking boots for you and your adventure.
-Below is a comprehensive guide on how to find the right shoe or boot.
+Here’s a comprehensive guide on how to find the right shoe or boot.

 Think lightweight, comfortable and flexible.
 Basically, they should feel like your favourite pair of trainers or walking shoes, but give you a lot more support and stability.
 They won’t offer the protection and ankle support of a bigger, more cumbersome boot, but when that’s not required, they can be much more comfortable!